Buy now, pay later: Present

 In 2024, consumer credit balances (household debt) reached an all-time high, though have since declined in the first quarter of 2025.
 This has largely resulted from an economy-wide increase in credit card debt.
 Estimates from the previous year found that buy now pay later purchases comprised nearly $46 billion in transactions, roughly a third of the overall volume of American credit card debt that year.

 A 2025 LendingTree survey found that nearly a quarter of American BNPL users relied upon the service to finance groceries, up from 14% a year earlier, pointing to increasing economic pressure on US households.
 The same survey found nearly half of respondents had reported using a BNPL service at some point, with more than a third saying they had used it more than once.
 If accurate, it would represent anywhere from a near 33% increase to near doubling of usage of BNPL services in the country in the course of a year.

 News outlets have pointed to the increase in 'micro-loans' as a sign of stress amid rising prices and volatility in the US economy; others have argued that fears of a recession have driven interest in flexible, long-term payment options for products and services that consumers might not otherwise be able to finance.
 Experts are hesitant to label this an indicator of recession, though other observers have noted that the volume of American household debt is increasing, and the country's credit balance sits at a record high.

 According to a survey from the Federal Reserve Bank of New York, more than 40% of purchases made by financially-stable American borrowers in 2024 were valued at less than $250.
 (Note: roughly 60% of total purchases were less than $750 in sum) Middle tier purchases were rarer, with loans between $1750 and $2000 accounting for roughly 18% of total purchases.

-Usage
+Usage and market functions

 BNPL has been described as "similar to a credit card but without the hassles of an application process, card-swiping infrastructure, and separate limits for purchases and cash withdrawals".
 Unlike traditional loans, it is a 'point-of-sale' product, and offers immediate relief in the form of a short-term loan to any consumer willing to accept its terms.
 It has been presented as an option for those with low credit limits or who lack credit cards entirely.